airtasker/proxay/README.md

 # Proxay

-Proxay (pronounced "proksey") is a proxy server that helps you write faster tests.
+Proxay (pronounced "prokseï") is a proxy server that helps you write faster tests.

 Use Proxay as a layer between your frontend and its backend to record interactions and later replay them on demand.